 Solar power drives Earth's climate.
 Energy from the sun heats Earth's surface, warms the atmosphere, provides energy for photosynthesis, causes evaporation, drives the weather and water cycles, and powers the ocean currents.
 In the astronaut photograph at right, taken from the International Space Station, you can see the sun setting through the atmosphere.

 When we look up at the sky from the ground, the atmosphere seems to go on forever, but in reality it is extremely thin when compared to the diameter of Earth.
 To get a sense of the thickness of the troposphere and stratosphere, two important layers of the atmosphere, try this simple exercise.
 Use a compass to draw a circle with a radius of 127 mm.
 This circle represents the Earth and the inner-most atmosphere.
 The 1 mm line, that your pencil draws, represents the average thickness of the the first two layers of the atmosphere: the troposphere, the region of weather, and the stratosphere, which protects us from most of the Sun's harmful ultraviolet (UV) radiation.
 As you work through the these labs keep this relative scale in mind.

-Radiation is the transfer of energy by electromagnetic waves, which are invisible.
+Radiation is the transfer of energy by electromagnetic waves.
 You have probably seen a heat lamp warming food in a cafeteria; the heat lamp is using one type of long-wave electromagnetic radiation, infraredinfrared radiation: the long wave, electromagnetic radiation of radiant heat emitted by all hot objects.
 On the electromagnetic spectrum, it can be found between microwave radiation and visible light. light waves, to heat the food.
 Energy is transferred from the sun to Earth via electromagnetic waves, or radiation.
 Most of the energy that passes through the upper atmosphere and reaches Earth's surface is in two forms, visible and infrared light.
 The majority of this light is in the visible spectrum.
 As sunlight enters the Earth system one of two different things can happen: it can either be absorbed or reflected.
 Once energy has been absorbed by the Earth system, it is transformed and transferred.
 Eventually, after multiple transfers, this radiation is emitted back to space, keeping our planet in an energy equilibrium.